svlentink/myhugoblogs/blog.lent.ink/content/2020/digital-nomad.md

 Usually the biggest hurdle is finding a location independent job.

 In this post I'll share my toe dipping into this new lifestyle.
+It's written for people who,
+just like me,
+are able to work from home now.

 ## Career development
 We all know the typical nomads,